Shipping San Francisco to Seattle (2026)

 - Sending lightweight items?
 Read about the Best Shipping for Small Packages.

-Shipping rates are estimates based on published carrier rates and may vary.
-Verify current rates with your carrier.
+All shipping rates are estimates based on published schedules and final costs depend on weight, size, and destination.
+Verify current rates directly with carriers.